-Assignments marked in red with an asterisk are submitted on D2L (#1 as a quiz and the rest in dropboxes).
-Submissions placed in dropboxes need not be digitally produced, but must be legible, high-quality scans (i.e. not grainy images captured with smart phones).
+\ Assignments marked in red with an asterisk are submitted on D2L (#1 as a quiz and the rest in dropboxes).
+Submissions placed in dropboxes need not be digitally produced, but must be legible, high-quality scans (i.e. not grainy images captured with smart phones) and must be uploaded as a single JPG, DOCX, or PDF file.

-1 Each team will present their design process to 5th grade students at Martin Technology Academy online.
-Each team will be assigned a different in-class time to make the presentation.
+&lt;sup>1 Each team will post to a blog with answers to questions 5th grade students at Martin Technology Academy.
+Each team will be assigned a different due date to complete the post.